Pyomo/pyomo/doc/OnlineDocs/library_reference/kernel/index.rst

 The next series of coding examples go into more detail on how to implement derived components or containers.

-The following code block shows a class definition for a non-negative variable, starting from :python:`pyomo.core.variable` as a base class.
+The following code block shows a class definition for a non-negative variable, starting from :python:`pyomo.kernel.variable` as a base class.

 .. literalinclude:: examples/kernel_subclassing_Nonnegative.spy
    :language: python